Table of Contents

 - Less time will be spent asking and answering questions.
 Answer all the questions you expect new employees to have on paper.
 Both they and their new coworkers will be grateful.

-What to Include in Your Welcome Packet – A Checklist
+What to Include in Your New Employee Welcome Packet—a Checklist

 Here is some of the more necessary paperwork to have your new employees fill out on their first day.